AdobeDocs/campaign-classic.en/help/installation/using/the-server-configuration-file.md

 Here are the different parameters of the **archiving** node.
 This is the configuration of the executed archiving operations in the background.

-For additional information, refer to [Activating email archiving (on premise)](../../installation/using/email-archiving.md#activating-email-archiving--on-premise-).
+For additional information, refer to [Activating email BCC (on premise)](../../installation/using/email-bcc.md#activating-email-archiving--on-premise-).

 <table>
  <thead>